 The process known as RAID Monitor or Intel Application Accelerator RAID Monitor

 belongs to software RAID Monitor or Intel Matrix Storage Manager or Intel® Matrix Storage Event Monitor or Intel IAANTmon or Intel® PRO Network Connections or Intel® PRO Network or IAA Event Monitor or Intel® Turbo Memory or Intel® TV Wizard

 by Intel (www.intel.com).

-To help you analyze the IAANTMon.exe process on your computer, the following programs have proven to be helpful: Security Task Manager displays all running Windows tasks, including embedded hidden processes, such as keyboard and browser monitoring or Autostart entries.
+To help you analyze the Iaantmon.exe process on your computer, the following programs have proven to be helpful: ASecurity Task Manager displays all running Windows tasks, including embedded hidden processes, such as keyboard and browser monitoring or Autostart entries.
 A unique security risk rating indicates the likelihood of the process being potential spyware, malware or a Trojan.
-Malwarebytes Anti-Malware detects and removes sleeping spyware, adware, Trojans, keyloggers, malware and trackers from your hard drive.
+BMalwarebytes Anti-Malware detects and removes sleeping spyware, adware, Trojans, keyloggers, malware and trackers from your hard drive.